international

 St Patrick's English School (San Sebastian – Spain)

-For more information on the International School Award please click here.
+For more information on the International School Award please click here

 Gordon’s Teachers take their skills globally

-Teachers at Gordon’s School are set to mentor teachers across the world in lower income countries to support them and improve learning outcomes for the children in their schools.
+Teachers at Gordon’s School are mentoring teachers across the world in lower income countries to support them and improve learning outcomes for the children in their schools.
 According to the World Bank, learning poverty affects over 250 million children around the world, limiting their life chances.
 It is estimated that up to 80 per cent of children in low income countries remain unable to read and understand simple text by the age of ten.
 To date the Commonwealth Education Trust, which covers the Commonwealth’s 54 member countries, has reached 25,000 teachers in over 40 countries, benefitting a million students.

 Pictured are Gordon's teachers (left to right) Hannah Bedding, Mia Underwood, Rebecca Suarez and Ramla Ali with Betty Abeng, CEO of the Commonwealth Education Trust during a recent INSET day when Ms Abeng addressed all staff on the importance of the partnership.